 The Seeing Eye School Today

-Today The Seeing Eye, Inc. still exists and is the oldest school for guide dogs in the country.
-In 1965 they moved to a newly designed special facility in Morristown, and today its president and CEO is Jim Kutsch, a Seeing Eye dog user himself who is married to another Seeing Eye user.
+Today The Seeing Eye, Inc. still exists.
+It is the oldest school for guide dogs in the country.
+In 1965, the Seeing Eye moved to a newly designed special facility in Morristown, New Jersey.

-Jim Kutsch notes that in addition to the continuation of careful breeding and training of the dogs, there have been changes: “When Morris Frank first learned to work with a guide dog, the method involved holding a harness and leash in one’s left hand, and then holding a relatively short cane [compared to what people use today] to check the space ahead.”
+Jim Kutsch notes that in addition to the continuation of careful breeding and training of the dogs, there have been other changes.
+“When Morris Frank first learned to work with a guide dog, the methodology was different.
+The blind person held the harness and leash in his or her left hand.
+A relatively short cane was used in the right hand to check the space ahead.”

-“Since that time, a lot has been learned to improve the system.
-Today the harness can be adjusted ergonomically to make the person most comfortable, but more important, the harness is fit more precisely, which means the dog’s owner gets more accurate information from the dog more quickly,” explains Kutsch.
+“Since that time, many improvements have been made.
+Today the harnesses are better made and are fit more precisely.
+This means the dog’s owner gets more accurate information from the dog more quickly,” explains Kutsch.

 Dogs Still Vital

-While so much progress has been made since Morris Frank’s day, Kutsch notes that there are still battles to be fought.
-While his own Seeing Eye dog has gone many places with him–including the hospital delivery room when his children were born–he and his wife, who also uses a Seeing Eye dog, still find that an occasional restaurant or taxi cab will refuse to take them.
+While much progress has been made since Morris Frank’s day, Kutsch–in a phone interview in 2012—says there are still battles to be fought.
+His own Seeing Eye dog has gone many places with him–including the hospital delivery room when his children were born.
+He and his wife, who also has a guide dog, still find that an occasional restaurant or taxi cab will refuse to take them.

-“But overall, Dorothy Eustis and Morris Frank have enabled me to have a normal life and pursue my dreams… (Kutsch holds a Ph.D. in computer science, has worked as a professor, and held several positions with AT&T including working at Bell Labs before taking his current job).
+“But overall, Dorothy Eustis and Morris Frank have enabled me to have a normal life and pursue my dreams.”
+Kutsch holds a Ph.D. in computer science, has worked as a professor and held several positions with AT&T.

-For a profile of Buddy, Morris Frank’s first “seeing eye” guide dog in America, please click here.
+For a profile of Buddy, Morris Frank’s first “seeing eye” guide dog, please click here.